 - T-Server or Interaction Server to collect data.
-For more information on this topic, see the "How Interaction Concentrator Works" chapter in the Interaction Concentrator 8.1 User's Guide. - Solution Control Interface (Local Control Agent [LCA]), to control when the ICON server starts and stops. - Configuration Server, to read Interaction Concentrator application configuration options and other configuration objects and options that affect Interaction Concentrator functionality.
+For more information on this topic, see How ICON Works. - Solution Control Interface (SCI) or Genesys Administrator, via Local Control Agent (LCA), to control when the ICON server starts and stops. - Configuration Server, to read Interaction Concentrator application configuration options and other configuration objects and options that affect Interaction Concentrator functionality.
 (This interface is logically separate from ICON's connection to Configuration Server as a source of data about contact center resources.) - Message Server, to log messages to the Central Logger.